ResourcesArticles

 • Cash advance fees

-It’s important to get a detailed understanding of all the fees associated with each of your options charges and choose a card that helps you minimize costs.
-Consider the liabilities associated with account ownership, like a potential requirement to open a deposit account with the issuer and maintain a minimum balance.
+It’s important to get a detailed understanding of all the fees associated with each option and choose a card that helps you minimize costs.
+Consider the liabilities associated with account ownership, like a requirement to open a deposit account with the issuer and maintain a minimum balance.

-If you find that the hassle is too much, have a hard time getting approved, or want to avoid interest and fees entirely, you may want to consider a corporate card where you pay off your balance monthly.
+If you find that it’s too much hassle, have a hard time getting approved, or want to avoid interest and fees entirely, you may want to consider a corporate card where you pay off your balance monthly.

 3. Consider credit limits

-As of 2020, the average small business credit card credit limit in the United States is $56,100.
+According to the most recently available data, the average small business credit card credit limit in the United States is $56,100.
 However, your credit limit may be significantly higher or lower than average.
-This could be due to multiple things, including:
+This could be due to multiple factors, including:

-• Revenue and profitability: Lenders ultimately want to know that your business has the ability to pay back the money they lend.
-The more revenue and profitability your company generates, the more money lenders are willing to offer.
+• Revenue and profitability: Providers ultimately want to know that your business can pay back the money it lends.
+The more profitability your company generates, the more money lenders are willing to offer.

 • Credit utilization rate: Your business’s credit utilization rate is the percentage of available credit it has already used.
 When your credit utilization rate is too high, it’s a red flag to lenders.
-If you keep your credit utilization rate below 30%, lenders are more likely to offer a higher credit limit.
+If you keep your credit utilization rate below 30%, you're more likely to access a higher credit limit.

 • The lender: Some lenders are known for offering higher credit limits than others.
-If you have a working relationship with one lender, they are usually more willing to offer you higher limits
+If you have a working relationship with one lender, they're usually more willing to offer you higher limits.

-• Underwriting style: If you use e-commerce platforms like Shopify, Stripe, or Amazon, you should strongly consider looking for a card provider like Ramp that uses sales-based underwriting.
-This typically leads to much higher credit limits—up to 30x higher than traditional offerings in some cases.
+• Underwriting style: If you use ecommerce platforms like Shopify, Stripe, or Amazon, you should consider looking for a card provider that uses sales-based underwriting.
+This typically leads to much higher credit limits—in some cases, up to 30x higher than traditional offerings.

-When you look for a business credit card, you should look for something more than a traditional credit card.
-In particular, look for modern options that come with spend management software.
+When you’re evaluating business credit cards, you should look for something more than a traditional credit card.
+The best business credit cards offer tools that make it easier to track and control spending.
+Look for modern options that come with expense management software.

 Access the capital your business needs with Ramp

-If you need access to a spending card for your business, Ramp is what you’re looking for.
-Our card comes with a wide range of spend management features, 1.5% unlimited cashback on all purchases, and integrations with platforms like QuickBooks, NetSuite, and Sage Intacct for better accounting.
+If you need access to a spending card for your business, Ramp may be right for you.
+Our corporate card comes with a wide range of expense management features, cashback on every purchase, and integrations with platforms like QuickBooks, NetSuite, and Sage Intacct for easier, more accurate accounting.

 Ramp is dedicated to helping businesses of all sizes make informed decisions.
 We adhere to strict editorial guidelines to ensure that our content meets and maintains our high standards.